canonical/kafka-operator/docs/reference/autogeneration-analysis.md

 ## Approach 2 — Generate from local files

-A small Python script (`docs/_dev/generate_charm_reference.py`) parses the YAML and `.py` files in the repo and emits Markdown.
+A small Python script (`docs/_dev/generate_charm_reference.py`) parses the YAML and `.py` files in the repository and emits Markdown.
 The source files are already structured (YAML + Python docstrings), so no HTML scraping is needed.

 ```text
 flowchart LR